jgruberf5/ibmcloud-vpc-gen2-tmos-3-nic-standalone/README.md

 #    - Select `Source type` as `Any`
 #    - Click `Save`, and a new rule will be added to your security group --->
 2. If you created an admin password using the `tmos_admin_passsword` variable, open `https://<Floating IP>` and login using `admin` and the password you chose.
-3. If you did not create an admin password, open an ssh terminal to your BIG-IP instance using the `<Floating IP>` created during bootup and they ssh key you assigned in the catalog.
+3. If you did not create an admin password, open an ssh terminal to your BIG-IP instance using the `<Floating IP>` created during bootup and the ssh key you assigned in the catalog.
-4. On the command line, enter `tmsh modify auth user admin password <new_password>`.
+4. On the terminal command line, enter `tmsh modify auth user admin password <new_password>`.
 You may now go to step 2 to utilize the BIG-IP GUI.